sasuke-ss1/CS6910/Assignment-1/Readme.md

 Note:(My hyperparameter search space can be found in ``` sweep.yml ```)

-The generated plots from wandb can be found in the report submitted.
+The generated plots from wandb for both grid and bayes search can be found in the report submitted.

 ## Question 5

 This is basically the plot of all model vs the accuracies they got, then plots can also be found in the report submitted, we see from this graph that bayesian search was able to identify the optimal hyperparameters quite quickly and many model runs results in more 85% validation accuracy.

+My best validation set accuracy was __88.24%__ across all the runs.

 ## Question 6

 - We see form the plot of question 5 that initially the model performance is not very good but as time passes it gets better and better, this behaviour is expected form bayesian search as it updates its belief of good hyperparametes with every next run and hence gets better at giving the optimal hyperparameters.
 - Most of the runs that resulted in 60-70% accuracy could be blamed on the optimizer as most of them are either using nag, sgd or momentum which is using learning_rate 0.001 or 0.0001 and this might just not be large enough for them to converge.
+- The lower accuracy can also be attributed to the tanh and softmax activation functions as they saturate fast and this leads to diminishing gradients flowing back and hence limited updates.
+This problems only gets worse with the depth of the network.
+Although the top 40 runs are dominated by relu we still see that tanh is simetimes able to match the accuracy of relu, this maybe because of how simple fashion MNIST dataset is.
 - We also wee that larger batch_size models are  in general giving low accuracy than their lower batch_size counterpart.
 This is beacuse the lower batch_size runs are doing more numbers of updates per epochs than the higher batch_size runs and hence in a way converge faster, this doesnt necessarily means that higher batch_size is bad.
 - Interestingly random weight initialization outperforms xavier initialization which is not intuitive.
+This could be blamed on the reason that the weights are xavier are too small, I checked that the norm of xavier initialized weights is around 5 whereas the norm of weights of radomly initialized weights is around 50, if I bring them to the same order of magnitude then xavier cleraly outperforms random initialization.
 - It can also be seen that adaptive gradient optimizers are consistently outperforming SGD, Momentum and NAG.
+Clearly, due to their ineffective ability to learn within a finite number of epochs, stochastic gradient descent (SGD), momentum gradient descent, and Nesterov all performed less than optimally due to the poor learning rates of 1e-3/1e-4.
+- I found that SGD could reach  more than 85% accuracy with learning_rate set to a much more modest 0.1 on the otherwise same default values that gave the best accuracy.
 - After a point the model starts to over fit and so to gain 95% accuracy we can decrease the model complexity and we could also play around with the betas of nadam, adam, rmsprop as through extensive experiments we have shown that these matters the most.
+- Some early runs that had accuracy in the __10%__ region can be attributed to the weight decay set very high, which didnt allow the model to fit the data properly.

 ## Question 7